 Maiden gilts (location)

-These are the number of animals who are in a location which is included in the production report.
-The set- up you can find under ”General” – ”Production reports”.
+These are the number of animals who are in a location, which is included in the production report.

 Suckling piglets

-Suckling piglets who are adden in the period must be the same number as have been born.
+Suckling piglets, who are added in the period, must be the same number as born piglets.
 Those who are subtracted are the same as the number of weaned.

-In the above excample the E control has a nursery attached and all nursing piglets are weaned and transferred to this location.
-This means that number of animals who have been weaned is the same as the number of animals going into the nursery.
-Here you can often see mistakes as not all nursing piglets have been put into correct location.
+In the excample above, the E control has a "Nursery" attached and all nursing piglets are weaned and transferred to this location.
+This means that number of animals, who have been weaned, are the same as the number of animals going into the nursery.
+Here you can often see mistakes as not all nursing piglets have been put into the correct location.